thenocturnaldevgypsy/java-labcodes-exercises-dsaa/README.md

 If you want to ask some questions about it, feel free to start a discussion or an issue, I'll try my best to answer.

-*NOTE: I've created this repo as a reminder to myself that Java has been one of the programming languages that I have in my **IT Personal Skillset Roadmap**.
-It's also a good way to refresh my Java, GitHub and Markdown skills.*
+*NOTE: I've created this repo as a reminder to myself that Java was one of the programming languages I got **heavily** exposed when I was teaching in College/University.
+It's also a good way to refresh my Java, GitHub and Markdown skills.
+And just a reminder, the codes here were initially made way back 2012 and been updated regularly until 2015.
+So I only did some **best effort** to make sure that the codes that are in this repo can be compiled and can be read thru by users.*

 ### Updates/Progress

-- **07/05/2024**
+- **07/05 to 08/05, 2024**
-    - 10:42 PM [GMT+7/Hanoi] : Tried pulling the repo to my local unit using VS Code, need to retweak `App.java`, especially if some users wanted to try it out and won't get confused with the menu, reuploaded all required folders and source codes.
+    - 07/05 10:42 PM [GMT+7/Hanoi] : Tried pulling the repo to my local unit using VS Code, need to retweak `App.java`, especially if some users wanted to try it out and won't get confused with the menu, reuploaded all required folders and source codes.
-    - 3:15 PM [GMT+7/Hanoi] : Created `java-labcodes-exercises-dsaa` GitHub `public` repository, added MIT License, and uploaded the original Java codes that I've used way back 2012.
+    - 07/05 3:15 PM [GMT+7/Hanoi] : Created `java-labcodes-exercises-dsaa` GitHub `public` repository, added MIT License, and uploaded the original Java codes that I've used way back 2012.

 ### Folder Structure